Western Michigan University Dames Endowed Scholarship

 Deadline: April 5, 2023

 - The nominee must have completed 15 graduate credit hours at the time of application.

 - The nominee must be in good academic standing.

-- The nominee must NOT have Third Party support.
+- Preference will given to those who do not have Third Party support.
 International governmental scholarships/funding and tuition remission by employers are two examples of third party support.
-Note: Federal Loans are NOT considered Third Party Support.
+Note: Federal Loans are not considered Third Party Support.

-- Receipt of any of the following awards disqualifies students from consideration for the WMU University Dames Endowed Scholarship: Dissertation Completion Fellowship; Gwen Frostic Fellowship; Patricia Thompson Dissertation Award; Fulbright Scholarship; King Chavez Parks Future Faculty Fellowship; Thurgood Marshall or Graduate Education for the Professoriate Fellowship.
+- Receipt of any of the following awards disqualifies students from consideration for the WMU University Dames Endowed Scholarship: Dissertation Completion Fellowship; Gwen Frostic Fellowship; Patricia Thompson Dissertation Award; Fulbright Scholarship; King Chavez Parks Future Faculty Fellowship; Thurgood Marshall or Graduate Education for the Professoriate Fellowship (GEP).

 Letter of Support

 A Letter of Support will be needed by the student's advisor or the department/graduate program advisor or the department chair.
 Instructions for identifying the person to write a letter of support is detailed in the online application.
 That person will receive an email with instructions to upload the letter of support in InfoReady.